lepture/authlib/docs/basic/intro.rst

         low-level specification implementation to high-level framework
         integrations.

-Authlib is a ready to use library for authentication.
-It was designed to be a replacement of my Flask-OAuthlib project.
-Later it becomes a :ref:`monolithic` project that powers from low-level specification implementation to high-level framework integrations.
+Authlib is the ultimate Python library in building OAuth and OpenID Connect clients and servers.
+It offers generic implementations of RFCs, including :ref:`specs/rfc5849`, :ref:`specs/rfc6749`, :ref:`specs/rfc7519` and many more.
+It becomes a :ref:`monolithic` project that powers from low-level specification implementation to high-level framework integrations.

 I'm intended to make it profitable, so that it can be :ref:`sustainable`.